ProjectDVD/ProjectDVD.github.io/modules/module 3/_posts/2000-01-04-learn-qual.md

 ***
 #### Explore More
-Check out these resources for additional information about data analysis and interpreting findings.
+Check out these resources for additional information about qualitative data analysis.

 ##### Websites:
 * [Rice Virtual Lab in Statistics](url){:target="_blank"}